1mystic/Domino_ML/migrations/README.md

 # Database Migrations

-This directory contains SQL migration scripts for the GlideML database.
+This directory contains SQL migration scripts for the DominoML database.

 ## Directory Structure